Victoire/victoire/Bundle/MediaBundle/Resources/doc/MediaBundle.md

 # MediaBundle
 ## Add Aviary image editor

-This document describes how you can enable the Aviary image editor to the [KunstmaanMediaBundle][KunstmaanMediaBundle].
+This document describes how you can enable the Aviary image editor to the [VictoireMediaBundle][VictoireMediaBundle].

 ### Add Api Key to parameters.yml: